 “No, there is not.”

 And so ended my yearly oncology visits.
-What was up next was the process for adoption.
+What was up next was the process of adoption.
 Now that I was officially in remission, we felt the Lord leading us to adopt a girl.
-We needed a daughter and Ian needed a sister to complete our family.
+We needed a daughter, and Ian needed a sister to complete our family.
 We started the process by researching the laws in Massachusetts.
 We discovered that in Massachusetts, adoptions are done through certified agencies only.
 No private adoptions.
-Also the laws around domestic adoptions were not very strong – meaning that if we were to adopt a girl, there would be a risk that another family member could sue us for custody down the road.
+Also, the rules around domestic adoptions were not very strict – meaning that if we were to adopt a girl, there would be a risk that another family member could sue us for custody down the road.
 Not cool.
 So we started to investigate agencies and international adoption.

-The first agency we went to seemed to be really cool.
+The first agency we went to seemed to be cool.
 We went to a seminar held by the agency to find out more.
-They had a number of mothers who had given up their children for adoption as well as several adoptive parents testify as to what their experiences were.
-Karry and I had a really good feeling about this agency until the next day.
-That was when we turned on the news only to see the lady who was in charge of the agency (and who gave the presentation the night before) being hauled off in hand cuffs being accused of fraud and extortion.
+They had several mothers who had given up their children for adoption as well as several adoptive parents testify as to what their experiences were.
+Karry and I had an excellent feeling about this agency until the next day.
+That was when we turned on the news only to see the lady who was in charge of the agency (and who gave the presentation the night before) being hauled off in handcuffs being accused of fraud and extortion.
 OK, so maybe that agency was out.

 Then we discovered Wide Horizons for Children.
-This was an agency that specialized in international adoptions.
-We did our research, prayed a whole bunch and decided that this was the agency to go with.
-Looking through the different countries, each one had its own process and criteria and cost.
-My parents gave us the gift of paying for the adoption, so money, thank you Mom and Dad, was not a problem.
+This agency was one that specialized in international adoptions.
+We did our research, prayed a whole bunch, and decided that this was the agency to go.
+Looking through the different countries, each one had its process and criteria and cost.
+My parents gave us the gift of paying for the adoption, so money, thank you, Mom and Dad, was not a problem.
 But we had some other criteria:

-- We needed to have the child escorted – this eliminated Columbia (2 week visit to work in orphanage, go back home, then return for 3 more weeks), China (receive your child and then go on a 2 week vacation around the mainland), Russia (up to 7 week stay in country) as well as some others
+1. We needed to have the child escorted – this eliminated Columbia (2-week visit to work in an orphanage, go back home, then return for three more weeks), China (receive your child and then go on a two-week vacation around the mainland), Russia (up to 7-week stay in-country) as well as some others

 So that left us with South Korea.
-We applied to the Korean program, went through the all the paper work, home study, and interviews, and were accepted into the program.
+We applied to the Korean program, went through all the paperwork, home study, and interviews, and were accepted into the program.
 Now was the time to wait.
-We started this process in fall of 1996.
+We started this process in the fall of 1996.
 We were accepted into the program in the spring of 1997.
 The waiting began through the summer.
 In the middle of the summer of 1997, we were contacted by the agency to see whether we were willing to consider a special needs child.
-Special Needs could mean near sightedness or it could mean severe brain damage.
+Special Needs could mean nearsightedness, or it could mean severe brain damage.
 We always had the right of refusal, so we said that we would consider special needs.
-Within a week of that agreement we had our first referral.
-This was a little girl who had been born a couple of weeks premature and was jaundiced.
-We received some pictures (they were faxed so a bit blurry – remember this is now 1997 when faxes were still a fairly brand new thing) and fell in love with her.
+Within a week of that agreement, we had our first referral.
+This little girl had been born a couple of weeks premature and was jaundiced.
+We received some pictures (they were faxed, so a bit blurry – remember this was now 1997 when faxes were still a fairly brand new thing) and fell in love with her.
 We said yes.

 But it was not to be.
 There was a family in line ahead of us that decided to take her.
-This was unbeknownst to us so we had a week of joy thinking that we were going to finally have our daughter come home, only to have that taken away.
-Karry and I were really disappointed, but we persevered forward.
+This situation was unbeknownst to us, so we had a week of joy thinking that we were going to finally have our daughter come home, only to have that taken away.
+Karry and I were disappointed, but we persevered forward.
 The next little girl that came our way was born with some potentially severe brain injuries.
-It killed us to do this but we said no. It just wasn’t the right thing.
+It killed us to do this, but we said no. It just wasn’t the right thing.
 Ian would already be a bit displaced with the whole adoption thing.
-Having a brain damaged child would further displace him.
+Having a brain-damaged child would further displace him.
 I think about that little girl, where ever she may be.
 I pray she found the right home.
 God is good.

 “…greater is He that is in you, than he that is in the world” (I John 4:4)